SasaKaranovic/VU-Server/README.md

 ## Running from Source

-For users running on windows, that can be found on the [VU1 portal](https://vudials.com/).
-For users looking to install from the source code (OSX/Linux), the following will help you get started.
+For users running on windows, a native installer can be found on the [VU1 portal](https://vudials.com/).
+For users looking to install from the source code, the following will help you get started.

 ### Requirements